 Look for watches with easily read dials, as these timepieces tend to have a lot going on in the face, with multiple dials and screen placed throughout.

-While this may work for some wearers, too many things on the face may make reading the watch counterintuitive.
+While this may work for some wearers, too many things on the face may make reading the watch counter-intuitive.

 So to counteract this, look for watches that have an ergonomic dial which can be read no matter what time of the day it is.

-With these watches, you shouldn’t just settle for the standard water resistance, so look for watches that have at least 200 meters water resistance, so that you can use the watch for strenuous water activities, water sports, and with some watches even for diving.
+With these watches, you shouldn’t just settle for the standard water resistance, so look for watches that have at least 200 meters of water resistance, so that you can use the watch for strenuous water activities, water sports, and with some watches even for diving.

 Watches such as these need to have multiple functions.

-Some watches will have 12 and 24-hour time, some will have multiple timezones, some may have multiple alarms and chronograph.
+Some watches will have 12 and 24-hour time, some will have multiple time zones, some may have multiple alarms and chronograph.

 But the choice is up to you and your needs, but a watch is not a military watch if it doesn’t have multiple functions.